 I Got This

 It all started when I just graduated from University a couple of years ago.
-If you have read “When My Dream Job Turned Out to Be Just A Dream” you will know that I was extremely excited to jump-start my career in Marketing.
+I was extremely excited to jump-start my career in Marketing.
 I had been on the job hunt for just a few weeks and I knew exactly which company I wanted to work for.

 And remember, I had just graduated so I felt like I was ready for the world.
 I felt unstoppable, so yes I took a bold step.
 I applied for a job role at this prestigious company I wanted to work for and after about three days I received an interview invitation.
 This was it.
 I was going to make it happen!